-"Local content caching" is an optional feature in AdBlock for Chrome.
-It allows your browser to get some of the information it needs to show you a web page from the AdBlock extension on your computer instead of from a server far away.
-Local content caching provides a couple of important benefits.
+"Local content caching" is an optional feature in AdBlock for Chrome and AdBlock for Microsoft Edge.
+It allows your browser to access the information it needs to show you on a web page from the AdBlock extension on your computer instead of from a server.

 - Bandwidth savings and faster load times.
 Some of the most commonly used web software libraries (web page "building blocks") are pulled directly from the AdBlock extension on your computer, avoiding the need to download that information from the Internet.
-That leaves more bandwidth for other purposes (say, streaming a video while you're uploading photos to Facebook) and pages load faster.
+That leaves more bandwidth for other purposes.

 - Privacy protection.
 Many of the servers that deliver common web software libraries to your browser are owned by big technology companies such as Google, Amazon, and Microsoft.
 These companies can learn a lot about you by tracking your browser's requests for information.
 Local content caching "short-circuits" some of those requests, making it harder for companies to create a profile of you based on your online activities.

 So, summing up, how do you know whether to turn on local content caching?
 For most people in most circumstances, there is no reason not to.
 We're making it an optional feature for now in case there are issues we haven't thought of.
 If you use a Chrome extension called HTTPS Everywhere, however, please see the note below.

 How To Turn Local Content Caching On and Off

 The local content cache feature is an optional setting.
 To turn it on, click the AdBlock button in the browser toolbar, select Options, and on the GENERAL tab, select the checkbox next to Enable local content caching for popular website libraries.